simplex-chat/simplex-chat/docs/SQL.md

 select * from users;
 ```

-If you see `Parse error: no such table: users`, make sure you entered correct passphrase and you have changed passphrase from random in Android app (if you got this database from Android device, of course).
+If you see `Parse error: no such table: users`, make sure you entered correct passphrase, and you have changed passphrase from random in Android app (if you got this database from Android device, of course).

 # Accessing message history via SQL queries